Wisdom teeth pain – signs it’s time to pull your wisdom teeth

 Is a wisdom teeth removal expensive?

 When you’re ready to have your wisdom teeth removed, call the Kowhai Dental team.
 They’ll talk you through the process and give you a cost estimate based on your insurance coverage.
-As of April 2023, the starting price for wisdom teeth extractions is around $321.
-Feel free to call Kowhai Dental to discuss payment and outside financing options.
+The starting price for wisdom teeth extractions is around $290.
+Feel free to call Kowhai Dental to discuss payment and outside financing options

 Think you need your wisdom teeth out but want more information first?
 We totally understand.
 Check out our info on wisdom teeth before scheduling a consultation with our team.